JayBeeDe/ansible_collections/jaybeede/linux_desktop/README.md

   - /usr/share/gnome-shell/extensions/ must have recursively 777 as chmod when scope is set to system.<br />
 * system role:<br />
   - /VMs will be used as folder to store the local virtual machine file.
 Please ensure you have enough space.<br />
   - nmcli python library might need to be patched.
-Please remplace (or ensure the content is already ok): see [system role documentation for details](https://github.com/JayBeeDe/ansible_collections/blob/main/jaybeede/linux_desktop/roles/system/README.md)<br />
+Please replace (or ensure the content is already ok): see [system role documentation for details](https://github.com/JayBeeDe/ansible_collections/blob/main/jaybeede/linux_desktop/roles/system/README.md)<br />

 ## Quick start